The cars : Austin Maxi development story

 As it was, the Maxi was launched in Estoril, Portugal in April 1969 and it was immediately apparent a new management regime was running the show.
-Car magazine in its May 1969 issue described the Austin Maxi’s launch in Portugal.
-‘Lord Stokes was furiously fielding criticism of the years non-event, the Austin Maxi, with what his transatlantic rivals would call an NIH response : Not Invented Here.’
+CAR Magazine’s May 1969 issue contained this description of the Austin Maxi’s launch in Portugal.
+‘Lord Stokes was furiously fielding criticism of the year’s non-event, the Austin Maxi, with what his transatlantic rivals would call an NIH response : Not Invented Here.’

 Harry Webster briefed the assembled journalists on the Maxi’s finer points, and not the old ‘Austin’ design team.
 Webster had his work cut out selling the Maxi to the assembled press, and this was to prove even more traumatic after they actually drove the new car.